Aluminum wrap used to protect homes in California wildfires

 Until about a decade ago, most wildfire damage was blamed on homes catching fire as flames burned nearby vegetation.
 Recent studies suggest a bigger role is structure-to-structure fires that spread in a domino effect because of tremendous heat that causes manufactured materials to burst into flames.

 The company where Diky bought his wraps gets about 95% of its sales from the U.S. Forest Service and National Park Service.
-Firezat founding president Dan Hirning estimates the Forest Service has wrapped 600 to 700 buildings, bridges, communication towers and other structures in national forests this year alone.
+Firezat Inc. founding president Dan Hirning estimates the Forest Service has wrapped 600 to 700 buildings, bridges, communication towers and other structures in national forests this year alone.

 Firefighters on social media liken the wraps to a “big baked potato.”
 One who helped install some said he felt like he was “wrapping Christmas presents.”